altair-viz/altair_data_server/README.md

 This is a data transformer plugin for [Altair](http://altair-viz.github.io) that transparently serves data for Altair charts via a background WSGI server.

+Note that charts will only render as long as your Python session is active.

+The data server is a good option when you'll be **working locally, generating multiple charts as part of an exploration of data**.

 **Altair data server is currently unreleased and still being tested... please let us know if you have any feedback!**